vishalpbrainerhub/service/README.md

 ### 1. Install Dependencies

-- Ensure you have Python installed on your system.
+- Ensure you have Python 3.7+ installed on your system.
 - Install the required Python packages using pip:
     ```bash
     pip install -r requirements.txt
     ```

-### 2. Run the Service
+### 2. Run the Service Locally

-- Execute the `app.py` script to start the Flask server:
+- Execute the following command to start the server:
     ```bash
     python app.py
     ```
-- The service will now be accessible at `http://localhost:5000`.
+- The service will be default accessible at `http://localhost:3000`.

+### 3. Using Docker (Optional)

+- You can also run the service using Docker for easier deployment.
+- Build the Docker image with the desired configurations:
+    ```bash
+    docker build -t transcription-service .
+    ```
+- Run the Docker container:
+    ```bash
+    docker run -p 3000:3000 transcription-service
+    ```
+- The service will be available at `http://localhost:3000`.

 ---